prasadmagi/JS-Mini-Project-1/README.md

 https://speak-the-guess-number.netlify.app/

 # Note
-* Make sure to open this project link in Google chrome desktop mode for better experience.
+* Make sure to open this project link in Google chrome desktop mode for a better experience.
-* Make sure to give permission for mic from browser then only you can speak through mic.
+* Make sure to give permission for the mic from the browser then only you can speak through the mic.
-* To speak press click to speak button.
+* To speak press the click to speak button.
-* Make sure to speak number only in the range of 1 to 100 no less and more than that range.
+* Make sure to speak numbers only in the range of 1 to 100 no less and more than that range.
-* Also there are only 10 attempt so try to guess number in 10 attempt only.
+* Also, there are only 10 attempts so try to guess the number in 10 attempts only.

 Happy Coding.